romellogoodman/books.romellogoodman.com/README.md

 A Book Catalog Website.

 Built using [Node v16](https://nodejs.org/). `script.js` is a node function that parses the CSV and returns the html.
+To generate the data I export my library from [goodreads](https://www.goodreads.com/review/import) and convert the `.csv` to `.json` using a website.

 ### Development